Ericsson/ecchronos/docs/TESTS.md

 ### Acceptance tests

 The acceptance test use behave to verify the python scripts as well as the REST server in ecChronos.
-They are activated by using `-P python-integration-tests` in combination with the docker flag.
+They are activated by using `-P python-integration-tests` and use testcontainers to manage Docker instances automatically.

 ### Running acceptance/integration tests towards local ccm cluster